survivejs/webpack-book/manuscript/extending/02_plugins.md

 Compared to loaders, plugins are a more flexible means to extend webpack.
 As `ExtractTextPlugin` shows, sometimes it can make sense to use loaders and plugins together.
 The great thing about plugins is that they allow you to intercept webpack’s execution through many hooks and then extend it as you see fit.
 Internally webpack consists of an extensive collection of plugins so understanding the basic idea can be valuable if you want to delve into it.

 To show you how a plugin works, I will discuss [purifycss-webpack](https://www.npmjs.com/package/purifycss-webpack).
-We already used it in this book, so diving into its internals doesn’t hurt.
+You used it in this book already, so diving into its internals doesn’t hurt.
 The plugin itself doesn’t do much.
 It figures out what files to pass to PurifyCSS, lets it process the data, captures the output, and writes it to an asset.

 A plugin project can be structured similarly as a loader project, so I won’t delve into the project structure.
 Instead, I will walk through the plugin portion below.